Syedafaryalzehra/ServiceSathi/README.md

-# Service Sathi - Project Iteration 1
+# Service Sathi - Project

 ## Description
 Service Sathi is a web-based platform connecting local service providers (Sellers) like electricians, plumbers, and cleaners with customers (Users) across lahore.
 This iteration covers user registration, login, and the service discovery dashboard.